cedille/cedille.github.io/README.md

 The view the documentation for using the programming language please visit
 [this page](https://cedille.github.io/docs/).
-This information also available as a `.info` file at [docs/info/cedille-info-main.info](https://github.com/cedille/cedille.github.io/blob/master/info/cedille-info-main.info).
+This information is also available as a `.info` file at [docs/info/cedille-info-main.info](https://github.com/cedille/cedille.github.io/blob/master/info/cedille-info-main.info).
 You can also always access the documentation for your installed version of Cedille directly from within Emacs: